The SchoolsCompared Revision Guide 2022. Part 1. Top study secrets to score highly in examinations.

 Pretend you’re the teacher

-Sarah George, a Year 12 student at The English College, says pretending she is a teacher helps her revise: “For me the best way to revise was to relay the information to someone else and pretend I was teaching them.
+Sarah George, a student at The English College, said pretending she is a teacher helps her revise: “For me the best way to revise was to relay the information to someone else and pretend I was teaching them.
 I did this constantly and included little facts and details which allowed me to repeat it constantly till it became stuck in my head.
 It also allowed me to help a different student as we constantly relayed the information back to each other.”

 Change your phone screen saver